nprapps/dailygraphics/README.md

 * If both you and the server have an asset and they are different, you will be prompted to take either the remote version (type "r") or the local version (type "l").
 * You can also take all remote versions (type "ra") or all local versions (type "la").
 Type "c" to cancel if you aren't sure what to do.

-Unfortunantely, there is no automatic way to know when a file has been intentionally deleted from the server or your local directory.
+Unfortunately, there is no automatic way to know when a file has been intentionally deleted from the server or your local directory.
 When you want to simultaneously remove a file from the server and your local environment (i.e. it is not needed in the project any longer), run ```fab assets.rm:"$SLUG/assets/file_name_here.jpg"```